 An emphasis on experiments that are collaborative or customizable per organization is highly encouraged.

-criteria form the basis for how the II Lab.
+The criteria form the basis for how the II Lab experiments will be measured and evaluated.
 The evaluation will help iterate how the experiment worked, how it accomplished the identified goals and identify next steps in order to move from experiment to actualization with organizations’ strategy.
 At the end of the lab cycle, participating members will also share experiences and lessons learned with MC members and allies, creating a ripple effect in which education, deployment of practices and evolution of experiments moves outward to benefit the whole independent media sector.

 Launching and Support for the Revenue Generation Lab